rierblyat/Glyph-Madness-of-AI-and-Human/art/icons/README.md

 These icons represent symbolic entities within the GRIF system:

-- `rier_icon.png` — Author identity
+- `rier.png` — Author identity
-- `lillit_icon.png` — The containment entity
+- `lillit.png` — The containment entity
-- `mirror_icon.png` — Symbolic reflection of the AI-human recursive relationship
+- `mirror.png` — Symbolic reflection of the AI-human recursive relationship
+//reflected by feelings, affected by actions
 These are **NFT-proof** and stored for authorship verification only.
 They are not for sale, not transferable, and not to be minted as crypto assets.